Get insider access

 6.0 Neutral Sound

 The Raycon Fitness Earbuds are mediocre for neutral sound.
-Out of the box, they have a very v-shaped sound profile that delivers intense thump, punch, and boom while vocals and lead instruments are bright.
-However, due to the overemphasis in the bass and treble ranges, users may find they sound overly muddy and piercing.
-Since they're closed-back in-ears, their passive soundstage seems closed-off and as if the sound is coming from inside your head, rather than from speakers placed in the room around you.
-They have a couple of EQ presets that you can cycle through if you prefer a different sound, though.
+Out of the box, they have a very V-shaped sound profile that delivers intense thump, punch, and boom while vocals and lead instruments are bright.
+However, due to the overemphasis in the bass and treble ranges, they sound overly muddy and piercing.
+Since they're closed-back in-ears, their passive soundstage seems closed-off and as if the sound is coming from inside your head rather than from speakers placed in the room around you.
+These headphones have a couple of EQ presets you can cycle through if you prefer a different sound.

 Pros